OWRC/info/evaporation/index.md

 Lastly, the most sophisticated method not only incorporates atmospheric conditions, but surface conditions as well that can be parameterized with the model.
 The Penman-Monteith equation...

 _**TODO**_

-## Land surface corrections

-From the high resolution of the model domain, each of the above $E_p$ functions are adjusted further by considering the slope and aspect of the model cell.

-_**TODO**_